 Australia and Olympic Handball

 Australia’s men’s and women’s teams have never qualified for the Olympic handball competition at an away Games.
-Both teams competed at Sydney 2000 by virtue of Australia being the host nation.
+Both teams competed at Sydney 2000 by virtue of Australia being the host nation but were unable to win a match.

 Handball was originally played on a soccer field with eleven players per side.
 It was contested by men in Berlin 1936 and Germany claimed the first gold medal.
 Handball then disappeared from the Olympic program after World War II and its popularity began to wane.